Podcast: Play in new window | Download

 Richard Hugo

-Natalie Goldberg said, “I went home with the resolve to write what I knew and to trust my own thoughts and feelings and to not look outside myself.
+Natalie Goldberg said, “I went home with the resolve to write what I knew and to trust my thoughts and feelings and to not look outside myself.
 I was not in school anymore: I could say what I wanted.”

 Natalie Goldberg recognized she was unconstrained and didn’t need to look outside herself to know herself and be herself.